 Carson Jacobs was named to the All-SEC Second Team and Humphrey to the All-SEC Freshman Team.
 The 2014-15 season marked the most selections to the All-America and All-SEC teams in the history of the program.

 The Commodores also made a splash at the 2015 NCAA Championship, finishing second in stroke play competition before falling in the quarterfinals of match play to eventual national champion LSU in their first-ever appearance in the Elite Eight.
 The exploits of the 2014-15 season earned Limbaugh a spot among the nation’s top collegiate coaches when he was named one of five finalists for the Dave Williams National Coach of the Year in the spring of 2015.

-Astonishingly, 12 of the top 15 single-season stroke averages in the history of the program have been with Limbaugh at the helm.
-Six of the top 10 all-time scoring averages have come with Limbaugh as the head coach, with Schwab’s 70.81 career average leading the way.
+Twelve of the top 15 single-season stroke averages in the history of the program have been with Limbaugh at the helm.
+Six of the top 10 all-time scoring averages have come with Limbaugh as the head coach with Schwab’s 70.81 career average leading the way.

-Prior to his arrival in Nashville, Limbaugh spent five seasons serving as the recruiting coordinator and assistant coach for the SEC and national powerhouse Alabama.
+Prior to his arrival in Nashville, Limbaugh spent five seasons serving as the recruiting coordinator and assistant coach for Alabama.
 Limbaugh’s tenure in Tuscaloosa saw the Crimson Tide finish as the NCAA runner-up (2012), capture SEC championships in two seasons (2008, 2012) and win two NCAA East Regional titles (2009, 2012).
 Alabama also played in four NCAA Championships and claimed 20 team tournament titles with Limbaugh on staff.